Albert Manero wins Fulbright Fellowship to conduct doctoral research at DLR in Cologne, Germany

-This 10-12 week summer program funded by NSF for graduate and undergraduate students is dedicated to conducting research on the mechanics of aerospace materials for extreme environments.
+This 8-10 week summer program funded by NSF for graduate and undergraduate students is dedicated to conducting research on the theme of advanced combustion and materials technologies.
 Through partnership with the German Aerospace Center (DLR), students will gain research experience at a state-of-the-art facility in Cologne, Germany with leading industry scientists and develop professionally in an international environment.
-IRES: U.S.- Germany will also include cultural activities, industrial visits, housing, and a competitive stipend.
-This program will be offered each summer through 2018, with the application period taking place during the fall semester.
+IRES: U.S.-Germany will also include cultural activities, industrial visits, housing, and a competitive stipend.
+This program will be offered each summer through 2023, with the application period taking place during the previous fall semester.

 This summer research experience offers:

-Progress in the field of aerospace and aeronautics demands innovation and creativity when it comes to the implementation and improvement of new materials.
-Collaboration between scientists and engineers within the field is essential to understanding and addressing bigger problems to create innovative solutions.
-Each participating student will join a team that addresses a specific research problem within the field of aerospace materials in extreme environments and collaborate with local and international partners to direct their research towards the needs of industry.
-The exact objectives of the US-Germany IRES will evolve from year to year.
-For 2017, the scope of the project is as follows:
+Worldwide efforts to meet next generation propulsion capabilities for hypersonic suborbital and reusable space vehicles and power generation systems rely on interdisciplinary and transformational technologies.
+Collaboration between scientists and engineers within the field is essential to understanding and addressing bigger problems to create innovative solutions by facilitating international experiences for U.S. students.
+This is achieved through collaborative research between the German Aerospace Center (DLR) and the University of Central Florida (UCF), as well as a partnership with Argonne National Laboratory.
+Each participating student will join a team that addresses a specific research problem within the field of advanced combustion and aerospace materials and collaborate with local and international partners to direct their research towards the needs of industry.
+The exact objectives of the IRES program will evolve from year to year.
+For 2021, the scope of the project is as follows:

 In 2013, BBC News declared ‘The best engineers come from Germany’.
 This claim is supported by a long history of metallurgy and machine engineering and a more recent history of competitive innovation in the fields of materials and aerospace engineering.
 Home to leading companies like Siemens and ThyssenKrupp, the German aerospace industry is expanding at a rate more than three times the nation’s GDP, generating over 30 billion in revenue each year.
 This growth can only be maintained by developing new materials to drive innovation potential and competitiveness in the world market.
 “WING – Innovative Materials for Industry and Society” is a program of the German Federal Ministry of Education and Research that categorizes materials research, chemistry, and nanotechnology as essential elements of innovation in all engineering fields.
 Germany’s new High-Tech Strategy aims to drive prosperity and improve quality of life by creating favorable conditions for innovation.